FG22-GP/214-design-patterns-assignment-wm-cc/README.md

 # marczaku-214-design-patterns-assignment

 Design Patterns used:
 Major: Observer,Singleton
 Minor :iteration , gameloop

-Observer:
+#Observer Pattern:

-Why: We selected this pattern becuase it seems very useful and common in larger project.
-Innitial inspiration and evidence of it's usefulness was the game Bastion and its of the observer pattern for the narrator of the game.
+Why: Observer pattern is good when you have multiple actors that needs to react when a function gets called.
+The notifier does not need to have direct references to all of these actors that needs to react.

-How: We used observers to determine player health , damage dealt to the player and damage healed when picking up medkits
+This decouples the logic from the different areas of your game and you can have seperate scripts to make them single responsibility.
+For example; a particle system could subscribe to an OnHit event to play an OnHitVFX.
+We could also subscribe with a health bar UI to display the new health with the same OnHit notify.

-What we learned:
+How: In our TextHandler, we subscribe to the player health change as an IObserver(interface).
+When a health change happens, we notify all IObserver actors that are "subscribed" to that function call.
+The observers themselves put themselves into the notifiers list.
+Then the notifier sends a "call to action" to all IObservers in that list.

 ________________________________________________________________________________________________________________________________________________________________________________